-Our NSF-sponsored project focuses on four regions to start, listed below.
-The project also establishes a network of IBLCs, which to expand the sharing of expertise beyond these initial communities represented by this project.
+Our NSF-sponsored project focuses on four regions to start, with a fifth added in 2020, listed below.
+The project also establishes a network of IBLCs, to expand the sharing of expertise beyond these initial communities represented by this project.
 For more detail about our larger network, click the Home button at the top right of this page.

 By supporting the growth and sustainability of regional IBL Communities—and broadening participation in those communities among faculty from underrepresented groups—the IBL Communities project will help promote the use of IBL strategies in undergraduate mathematics classrooms across the country.

 To contact our leadership team, e-mail IBLCommunities@gmail.com.